-A QEF Election will be treated as "timely" if such QEF Election is made for the first taxable year in the U.S. Holder's holding period for the common shares in which we are a PFIC.
-A U.S. Holder may make a timely QEF election by filing the appropriate QEF Election documents at the time such U.S. Holder files a U.S. federal income tax return for such first year.
-If a U.S. Holder makes a QEF Election after the first taxable year in the U.S. Holder's holding period for the common shares in which we are a PFIC, then, in addition to filing the QEF Election documents, a U.S. Holder may elect to recognize gain (which will be taxed under the rules discussed under "-Default PFIC Rules Under Section 1291 of the Code") as if the common shares were sold on the qualification date.
+If a U.S. Holder makes a QEF Election after the first taxable year in the U.S. Holder's holding period for the common shares in which we are a PFIC (including as a result of the proposed regulations as discussed in the preceding paragraph), then, in addition to filing the QEF Election documents, a U.S. Holder may elect to recognize gain (which will be taxed under the rules discussed under "-Default PFIC Rules Under Section 1291 of the Code") as if the common shares were sold on the qualification date.
 The "qualification date" is the first day of the first taxable year in which we are a QEF with respect to such U.S. Holder.
 The election to recognize such gain can only be made if such U.S. Holder's holding period for the common shares includes the qualification date.
 By electing to recognize such gain, such U.S. Holder will be deemed to have made a timely QEF Election.
-In addition, under very limited circumstances, it is possible that a U.S. Holder might make a retroactive QEF Election if such U.S. Holder failed to file the QEF Election documents in a timely manner.
-If a U.S. Holder fails to make a QEF Election for the first taxable year in the U.S. Holder's holding period for the common shares in which we are a PFIC and does not elect to recognize gain as if the common shares were sold on the qualification date, such holder will not be treated as having made a "timely" QEF election and will continue to be subject to the special adverse taxation rules discussed above under "-Default PFIC Rules Under Section 1291 of the Code".
+In addition, under very limited circumstances, it is possible that a U.S. Holder failed to file the QEF Election documents in a timely manner.
+If a U.S. Holder fails to make a QEF Election for the first taxable year in the U.S. Holder is holding period for the common shares in which we are a PFIC and does not elect to recognize gain as if the common shares were sold on the qualification date, such holder will not be treated as having made a "timely" QEF election and will continue to be subject to the special adverse taxation rules discussed above under "-Default PFIC Rules Under Section 1291 of the Code".